The Job Network

 11 Body Language Mistakes You're Making in Your Interview

 We’re all nervous going into job interviews.
 And a lot of times nervousness has a funny way of creeping into our body language in ways we don’t intend.
 Trouble is, interviewers aren’t nervous, so every body language faux pas is that much more glaring to them.
+Here are 11 body language mistakes to watch out for when prepping for your interview.

 1. Lip biting